This fact sheet is for information only, and applies to NSW. It is recommended that you get legal advice about your situation.

 - The debt has been repaid.

 - The debt is statute barred pursuant to the Limitation Act (NSW).
-For more information see Fact Sheet: Recovery of Old Debts.
+For more information see our Recovery of old debts fact sheet.

 - You were released by the plaintiff from the debt being claimed